 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

-Alternatively, 5 minutes drive south of Daylesford is Hollow Log Estate.
-A delightfully dog-friendly place to stay, choose between the Stoney Studio (sleeping two plus one dog or two small dogs) or the larger Cottage (which can sleep up to four).
+A delightfully dog-friendly place to stay just five minutes drive south of Daylesford is Hollow Log Estate.
+Choose between the Stoney Studio (sleeping two plus one dog or two small dogs) or the larger Cottage (which can sleep up to four).

 Onsite is a secure 1/2 acre dog exercise area, plus the Cottage has an enclosed balcony.
 Naturally both have an indoor fireplace and it’s the ideal starting point for dog-friendly walks into the nearby Wombat State Forest.